Vomiting bloodHematemesis; Blood in the vomit

 Blood in the stool

 Black or tarry stools with a foul smell are a sign of a problem in the upper digestive tract.
-The term melena is used to describe this finding....Read Article Now Book Mark Article
+It most often indicates that there is bleeding in the ...Read Article Now Book Mark Article

 The upper GI (gastrointestinal) tract includes the mouth, throat, esophagus (swallowing tube), stomach and the duodenum (first part of the small intestine).
 Blood that is vomited may come from any of these places.